outpaddling/LPJS/README.md

 spelled out in a way that is easy to remember and won't be confused with others.

+- Simple, easily readable default output formats.
+More sophisticated output may be provided by non-default command line flags.

 - User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages, help features, and an intuitive user interface.